 Asia Pacific to Witness the Highest Growth

-- China Mobile, China Telecom, and China Unicom have joined the CAICT’s Trusted Blockchain Initiative, which will use blockchain to bolster operations and security in the industry.
+- China Telecom, China Mobile, and China Unicom have joined the CAICT's Trusted Blockchain Initiative, which would use blockchain technology to bolster operations and security in the telecom industry.
 The companies are expected to focus on blockchain-based apps that relate to IoT data sharing and customer identity verification.

 To understand geography trends, Download Sample Report

-The market is concentrated, with few major vendors offering blockchain solutions across the telecommunication industry.
-The vendors are also receiving funds from investors, which is further helping in innovative blockchain services.
+The market is concentrated, with few significant vendors offering blockchain solutions across the telecommunication industry.
+The vendors are also receiving investors' funds, further helping in innovative blockchain services.

 1.1 Study Assumptions and Market Definition